JakubStats/refitME/README.md

 # refitME
-Monte Carlo Expectation Maximixation - A measurement error modelling wrapper function
+Monte Carlo Expectation Maximixation - A measurement error modelling wrapper function for lm, glm and gam model objects.

 A new R-package!